umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 }
 ```

-This function should take in a query string and return a `Promise` that fulfils with the first geo-coordinate result. **If there are no results for a location (the result array is empty), then the promise should reject with an error identical to the one below**:
+This function should take in a query string and return a `Promise` that fulfils with the first geo-coordinate result.
+The above interface tells you what the object looks like (note that interfaces are a feature of TypeScript and are not in JavaScript). **If there are no results for a location (the result array is empty), then the promise should reject with an error identical to the one below**:

 ```js
 new Error("No results found for query.");